 Kandy – last kingdom of Sri Lanka

-Nestled among the lush green mountains and located around the picturesque Kandy Lake, The last kingdom of Sri Lanka, located 500 m above the sea level.
+Nestled among the lush green mountains and located around the picturesque Kandy Lake, the last kingdom of Sri Lanka, located 500 m above the sea level, harbours large number of historical as well as natural attractions.
 Kandy is the hub of the hill country; this historical city is the home for the most sacred temple of the island, where the left eyetooth of Buddha resides.
 Kandy is the last bastion of colonial rulers of the island today it is a world heritage site owing to historical importance.

 Kandy is predominantly a Buddhist occupied city and most people in the city are believing in Buddhism, a Large number of Buddhist temples are scattered in the old part of the city and Lake area.
 The city holds the most beautiful pageant of the country in the month of Esala or July.
 The historical pageant is named as Esala ceremony and which draws hundreds of thousands of visitors from all around the world.

 The journey from Colombo to Kandy is a treat with fine views of the scenery afforded from the road or railway.
 One should not miss the elephant orphanage on the half alone the Colombo-Kandy highway.
 It is the home for the biggest herd of elephants in the world with more than 80 animals in the herd.
 The Peradeniya botanical gardens another attraction of the city is located just outside the city centre.
 It contains a bewildering array of local and foreign species set in a tranquil site adjacent to the mighty Mahaweli Ganga, Sri Lanka’s longest river.